Dr. Jeremy Leeds, Ph.D. - Director, Center for Community Values & Action

 Jeremy Leeds, Ph.D., a Clinical Psychologist, is Director of the Center for Community Values & Action (CCVA) at Horace Mann School.
 Prior to founding the Center in 2006, Dr. Leeds was the Director of Counseling and Guidance at Horace Mann.
 Before coming to Horace Mann School, Dr. Leeds was an Assistant Professor in the Department of Applied Psychology at New York University.
 He designed and taught NYU’s first service-learning courses, served as Training Director for NYU’s AmeriCorps program, and developed the training program for the Chancellor’s C-Team, a community volunteer program for NYU students.
 Dr. Leeds has been a teacher, counselor, trainer, psychotherapist, program developer and administrator in a wide variety of settings.
 He writes and speaks on topics including education, service-learning, philosophy of psychology and substance abuse.
 His interests include ethical issues in education and the intersections of psychotherapy, education and social change.

-Kimberly Joyce-Bernard, M.Ed. - Associate Director, Center for Community Values & Action
+Dr. Kimberly Joyce-Bernard, Ph.D. - Associate Director, Center for Community Values & Action

-Kimberly Joyce-Bernard is the Associate Director of the Center for Community Values and Action at Horace Mann School.
-In this role, Ms. Joyce-Bernard works with the department to strengthen the current program and develop project management processes and tools that support the objectives of the service-learning programs.
-Prior to her arrival at Horace Mann, Ms. Joyce-Bernard spent a decade cultivating a professional life focused on advancing literacy, professional development, and family and community engagement.
-She has worked in urban public schools in Massachusetts, Central America, and New York.
-Ms. Joyce-Bernard is a proud alumna of Peace Corps Belize and AmeriCorps.
+Kimberly Joyce-Bernard, Ph.D. is the Associate Director of the Center for Community Values and Action at Horace Mann School.
+In this role, Dr. Joyce-Bernard works with the department to strengthen the current program and develop project management processes and tools that support the objectives of the service-learning programs.
+Prior to her arrival at Horace Mann, Dr. Joyce-Bernard spent over a decade cultivating a professional life focused on advancing literacy, professional development, and family and community engagement.
+She has worked in urban public schools in Massachusetts, Central America, and New York City.
+Dr. Joyce-Bernard is a proud alumna of Peace Corps Belize and AmeriCorps.
 She has earned an M.Ed. from Lesley University and a B.A. from Boston University.
-She is a Ph.D. in Educational Studies with a specialization in Educational Leadership from Lesley University, and is a member of the Golden Key International Honour Society.
+She has earned a Ph.D. in Educational Studies with a specialization in Educational Leadership from Lesley University, and is a member of the Golden Key International Honour Society.
 Dr. Joyce-Bernard’s research interests include immigrant families, early literacy, family and intergenerational literacy programming.

 Rosa Fernandes - Administrative Assistant, Center for Community Values & Action